 - 1 pkg FREEZER JAM pectin

-- Wash and clean berries (if frozen, thaw first).
+- Wash and clean berries.
+If using frozen, thaw berries.

-- Crush strawberries, one layer at a time with a potato masher.
+- In a shallow baking dish, crush strawberries, one layer at a time with a potato masher.
 You should get approximately 4 cups of crushed fruit.

 - In separate small bowl, mix sugar and pectin.

-- Add pectin to strawberries.
-Stir until completely dissolved, about 2 to 3 minutes.
+- Add pectin mix to strawberries.
+Stir until completely dissolved, about 3 minutes.